xdeama/personal-site-hugo/hugo/content/en/blog/2023-11-16_hugolangswitcher.md

 ---
 translationKey: blog_hugolangswitcher
-title: 'Ein Sprachwechsel-Link für Hugo Webseiten'
+title: 'A Language Switch Link for Hugo Websites'
-description: 'Sprachwechsel-Link für den Hugo Static Site Generator im Multilingual Mode, welcher die aktuelle Seite in anderen Sprachen öffnet'
+description: 'Language switch link for the Hugo Static Site Generator in Multilingual Mode, which opens the current page in other languages'
 date: 2023-11-16T14:00:00-07:00
 draft: false
 tags: hugo